BrokerAnalysis

 Exness Review Summary

 Exness is one of the core brokers we monitor for regulation, pricing, platform quality, and account accessibility.
-In our latest data snapshot, it offers a minimum deposit of $0, EUR/USD pricing from Varies, leverage up to 1:Unlimited, and access to Forex and CFDs.
+In our latest data snapshot, it offers a minimum deposit of $0, EUR/USD pricing from Varies, leverage up to 1:500, and access to Forex.
 Regulatory coverage varies by entity and region.
 Our full review breaks down trading costs, safety, and account fit in more detail.

 Pros